 - □ Provide employees with PPE:

-- \Box Gloves, coveralls, boots
+- $\Box$ Gloves, coveralls, boots

-- \Box Mask, goggles
+- □ Mask, goggles

-- □ Post a sign marked "Visitor entrance.
-All visitors must sign-in." at the yard entrance(s) - Post signs directing visitors to the front office and sign-in desk - Post signs to designate a parking area for visitors and ensure the parking area is located away from livestock and feed
+- Post a sign marked "Visitor entrance.
+All visitors must sign-in." at the facility entrance(s) - Post signs directing visitors to the sign-in desk - Post signs to designate a parking area for visitors and ensure the parking area is located away from livestock and feed